Listen to the story

 I smiled and raised my eyebrows.
 “Okay.”

-“You know that mama loves you and wouldn’t ask you to do anything you don’t want to do.”
+“You know that Mama loves you and wouldn’t ask you to do anything you don’t want to do.”

 “Yes.”